gotsurf/manoa-overflow/index.md

 # Manoa Overflow

-by Matthew Lam, Jeffrey Wood and David Cole: https://gotsurf.github.io/
+by Matthew Lam, Jeffrey Wood and David Cole: <a href='https://gotsurf.github.io/'>gotsurf.github.io/</a>

 You can see our app running <a href='http://manoaoverflow.meteorapp.com/'>here</a>